AMD-OSX/AMD_Vanilla/README.md

 # Read Me First!

-Patches are now universal across 15h, 16h, 17h and 19h by utilizing the OpenCore Kenerl Quirk `ProvideCurrentCpuInfo`
+Patches are now universal across 15h, 16h, 17h and 19h by utilizing the OpenCore Kernel Quirk `ProvideCurrentCpuInfo`.

 Make sure to ****enable**** this quirk or the system ****won't boot****.

-This quirks provides the kernel with the CPU frequencies for macOS to boot
+This quirk provides the kernel with the CPU frequencies for macOS to boot.

-Core Count patch needs modified to boot your system.
+Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.

 Changing `B8000000 0000`/`BA000000 0000`/`BA060000 0090`* to `B8 <CoreCount> 0000 0000`/`BA <CoreCount> 0000 0000`/`BA <CoreCount> 0000 0090`* substituting `<CoreCount>` with the hexideciamal value matching your physical core count.